 2-3 times a year I get calls from customers that have lash starting to get loose on the last 3 cylinders.
 This is caused from poor lubrication at the time of initial start-up.
 In this case the cam literally eats its way through the block away from the force of the tappets.
 Assembly lube and oil pressure on start-up are a pretty big deal to your cam.
 Don’t let this happen to you.

 The OEM Cummins camshaft is a chill-cast ductile iron material.
 Due to the chill-cast process it has a very hard surface that allows it to have a long life in the extreme environment in which operates.
 Though it has a very hard exterior, it has a somewhat softer core.
-Your vehicle can handle torsional forces without fracturing in a wide number of applications.
-Issues arise however when the cam that was designed for 200hp and 2,800 rpm starts getting pushed beyond 5,000rpm.
+Your cam can handle torsional forces without fracturing in a wide number of applications.
+Issues arise however when the cam that was designed for 200hp and 2,800 rpm starts getting pushed beyond 4,500rpm.
 Additional issues can arise when large injection pumps, heavy springs and high-lift profiles are used.

 In most instances our cams do not need to have the centerlines moved.
 Our cams are ground on a CNC grinder to ensure that each cam is on the correct centerline.
 There is a +/- specification that Cummins uses during manufacture of the crank and cam gears.
 Usually there is less than 1 degree of variation from engine to engine and in rare instances 2+ degrees.
 Issues arise when people start to switch crankshafts and cam gears from different engines and year models.
 Creating an instance where the cam might be installed on a centerline that might allow piston to valve clearance or performance issues.
 To remedy incorrect camshaft installed centerline, call our office and order an offset key.
 We have keys that will offset the cam centerline from 1.5-5degrees.